frenchie68/Z79Forth/README.md

 developer with a great deal of flexibility.

 The original MC6809 processor is hard to procure these days.
-It came under two very distints versions: one requiring an external crystal (on chip oscillator) and the __E__ suffixed version meant to be used with an external oscillator.
+It came under two very distints variants: one requiring an external crystal (on chip oscillator) and the __E__ suffixed version meant to be used with an external oscillator.
 For integration's sake I selected the __E__ flavor.

 In addition to being tricky to buy, the MC6809 was also limited to a 2 MHz bus clock.
-In contrast, Hitachi's own implementation of the 6809 architecture supports bus clocks of up to 3 MHz officially and 5 MHz in practice.
+In contrast, Hitachi's own implementation of the 6809 architecture supports bus clock frequencies of up to 3 MHz officially and 5 MHz in practice.
 The Z79Forth reference board uses the HD63C09E clocked at 4 MHz.
 The choice of that particular frequency was meant to allow some bus cycles to be stretched down easily to 1 MHz, so as to be able to possibly accomodate extensions using components of the MC6800 product line.
 At this point, it is worth mentioning the fact that the HD6309 offers reduced power consumption and an extended instruction set which is heavily used by the Z79Forth software.